AN OPEN Invitation

 “Teach” and mentor fellow students internationally taking turns presenting to one another through "Live" OPEN International distance learning performances and storytelling events, via digital recordings, all of which OPEN will archive for the enjoyment and historical research of future cultures that will follow us.

 Music Meets History Meets Culture Meets Nature

-OPEN Global education programs are all about sustainable community development with the students of OPEN leading the way applying their studies to real world problems, such as the restoration of the natural environment, destroyed by centuries of careless human development.
+OPEN’s Global STEM education programs are all about sustainable community development with the students of OPEN leading the way applying their studies to real world problems, such as the restoration of the natural environment, destroyed by centuries of careless human development.
 Sequestered away in our cities many of us are cut off from nature, and have lost touch with the natural world, which sustains us all.